Reading time: 3 minutes

 AFCA will consider complaints about the decisions and conduct of:

-- trustees of a regulated super fund, including an insurer’s decision about insurance provided through your super account
+- Trustees of a regulated super fund (but not an SMSF), including an insurer’s decision about insurance provided through your super account

 What super issues can and can’t I complain about?